1. Who we are

 22. How long we keep your information

 We keep your personal information for only as long as we need to for legal and business purposes – taking into account local laws, contractual obligations, and the needs of our customers.
 When we no longer need personal information, we securely delete or destroy it.

-How to contact us about this Policy or make a complaint
+23. How to contact us about this policy or make a complaint

-If you’d like to make a complaint about how we’ve handled your personal information, please contact us at: firstname.lastname@example.org
+If you’d like to contact us for more information or make a complaint about how we’ve handled your personal information, please contact us at: firstname.lastname@example.org

 If you’re not satisfied with our response, or think we’re not processing your personal information in accordance with the law, you can escalate your complaint to the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
 Or visit their website https://ico.org.uk